Melanie, a GOWTK Tribe Member, takes her family on their first camping trip. Read how they got on.

 I am so glad that I read on “GET OUT WITH THE KIDS” how to set up the sleeping arrangements: The second night temperatures fell to about 3 Celcius, but thanks to all the blankets, we were cosy and snug.

-Don’t aim to get it all perfect first time round.
-We could have done things different, certainly in terms of packing and instead of taking thick blankets, taking more effective fleece ones, which are thinner and take up less space.
+Don't aim to get it all perfect first time around.
+We could have done things differently, certainly in terms of packing and instead of taking thick blankets, taking more effective fleece ones, which are thinner and take up less space.
 Still, it was a fab weekend with all its imperfections.